Neptunity/Neptunity-Roleplay/README.md

 # How to install?
+You need Java for this to work.
+First, create a 1.12.2 installation on your local desktop.
-Install forge with the included installer.
+Run the .jar file and install forge with the included installer.
-Once done drop the content of the downloaded ".minecraft" folder into your minecraft main game folder.
-Start minecraft launcher and launch the forge 1.12.2 installation.
+Make sure you close all your open minecraft instances and launcher.
+Restart the launcher and if you don't see a 1.12.2 forge installstion then create one.
-Join our server and have fun.
+Join our server at roleplay.neptunity.land and have fun.